YashwanthMN1/portfolio/README.md

 ```
 portfolio/
 ├── main.py              # FastAPI application
-└── static/             # Folder for static files
+└── imgs/             # Folder for static files
-    └── index.html      #  your resume
+    └── all images      #  images required for index.html

 ```
 - `main.py`: This is the FastAPI application that serves the `index.html` file as the main route (`/`).